Akash-singh909/LocalRepo/README.md

-# this is a practice to make a new depository
+ # this is a new repository